Updated July 7, 2023

 How to Avoid Refinancing Risk?

-- It can be avoided by maintaining the credit score throughout the year.
+- It is avoidable by maintaining the credit score throughout the year.

-- The customers can work on the limits of the previously taken loans so that their credit scores can be manageable when refinancing.
+- The customers can work on the limits of the previously taken loans to make their credit scores manageable when refinancing.

-- It can be mitigated by properly planning the loans and the credit score so the risk can be nullified.
+- It can be avoidable by properly planning the loans and the credit score so the risk can be null.